LLaMA-Berry: Pairwise Optimization for O1-like Olympiad-Level Mathematical Reasoning

 \subsection{Experiment Settings}

-\textbf{Settings:} To better evaluate the effectiveness of our approach, we select LLaMA-3.1-8B-Instruct model~\citep{meta_llama_8b_2024} as the base model for SR-MCTS search, \textbf{without any additional training}.
-We train a Gemma2-2B-Instruct model~\citep{gemma_2b_it} as PPRM to provide reward signals during the search process.
-To ensure robust and efficient inference, we contribute the \texttt{Berry-Tree} inference framework to the community, which supports advanced features such as fault tolerance, checkpoint recovery, multi-query concurrency, and automatic multi-server load balancing (hyper-parameter settings detailed in Appendix~\ref{sec:Hyper-paramerer settings}).
+\textbf{Settings.} To better evaluate the effectiveness of our approach, we select LLaMA-3.1-8B-Instruct model~\citep{meta_llama_8b_2024} as the base model for SR-MCTS, \textbf{without any additional training}.
+We also train a Gemma2-2B-Instruct model~\citep{gemma_2b_it} as PPRM to provide reward signals during the search process.
+We develop the \texttt{Berry-Tree} inference framework to ensure robust and efficient inference, which supports advanced features, including fault tolerance, checkpoint recovery, multi-query concurrency, and automatic multi-server load balancing.
+Hyper-parameter settings are detailed in Appendix~\ref{sec:Hyper-paramerer settings}.

-\textbf{Grading:} We assess algorithm-generated answers using the correctness evaluation method from PRM800K~\citep{lightman2023let}, focusing on format adherence and content accuracy.
-The model receives a prompt detailing the expected answer format.
+\textbf{Grading.} We evaluate algorithm-generated answers using the correctness evaluation standards as in~\citet{lightman2023let}, focusing on format adherence and content accuracy.
+The model is provided with a prompt specifying the expected answer format.
 We score answers as consistent if they exactly match the ground truth, closely approximate it numerically, or are equivalent in symbolic form.
-Then, to provide a comprehensive and robust evaluation metric, we adopt \textbf{major@k} and pass@k based on our reward-ranked sorting which is denoted as \textbf{rm@k}, as the evaluation metrics.
-Details on the evaluation method and metrics are further outlined in the Appendix~\ref{sec:grading and metrics}.
+To ensure a comprehensive and rigorous evaluation, we adopt \textbf{major@k}~\citep{kuncheva2014combining} and \textbf{rm@k}~\citep{yang2024qwen2}, which can be unified as the solved rate of problems~\citep{lightman2023let,luo2024improvemathematicalreasoninglanguage}.
+The evaluation methods and metric details are further outlined in Appendix~\ref{sec:grading and metrics}.